dctalk1234/trailer-tracker-frontend/trailertracker/README.md

 ## Description

-The Trailer Tracker app was created let users search an extensive database of movies, and organize them into _any_ kind of category that the user wants to create.
+The Trailer Tracker app was created to let users search an extensive database of movies, and organize them into _any_ kind of category that the user wants to create.

 - Favorite Movies
 - Happy Movies